Epineda312/SoccerStats/README.md

 # SoccerStats
-Reading and manipulating a .csv file with C#
+Reading and manipulating .csv and .Json files with C#